 While fish can live on a single type of staple fish food such as pellets or flakes, it is the best to feed them a variety of fish food to ensure a more balanced diet for optimized health and enhanced colors.
 You can do this by having more than one type of pellets or flakes, as well as having one or two treats such as bloodworm or brine shrimp.
 Treats like bloodworm and brine shrimp should not be fed too frequently.
 Once a week should be enough.

-While the group B items (#7 ~ 18) listed above are not absolutely needed, they certainly make your aquarium more complete, easier to maintain.
-The following item is even less “absolutely necessary,” but it is also nice to have if you want to go “pro.”
+While the group B items (#7 ~ 18) listed above are not mandatory, they certainly make your aquarium more complete, easier to maintain.
+The following items are even less “necessary,” but it is also nice to have if you want to go “pro.”

 C: Go Pro for aquarium fish keeping

 Things can go wrong with the aquarium water.
 We must keep close eyes on things such as ammonia, nitrite, nitrate, PH, etc. Whenever there is something wrong with the fish, we want to know the cause as quickly as possible.
 Checking the water quality is the very first step, and it is easy to proceed if we have a water test kit on hand.
 API Master Kit is the most commonly used aquarium water test kit.

 A water test kit is a must to have item if you are going to do a fishless cycling to prepare the tank for the self-sustained aquarium nitrogen cycle.

 Important Note: Some people might go for a whole package of Starter Kit.
 Not all of these fish starter kits have all the necessary equipment or supplies for even a basic aquarium setup.
 Some of them might not have a filter, while others might lack a heater.
 It is up to you to pay attention to what items a kit contains, and stock up the missing items accordingly.

 Step III.
 Steps for Aquarium setup